mebobby2/SFML_Game_Development/README.md

 3. Make sure the C++ Compiler and Standard Library is set to C++11 with Clang and libc++
 4. Compile and run the skeleton template.

-## Upto Page 154 - Displaying text
+## Upto Page 155 - In the Aircraft constructor, we create a text node and attach it to the aircraft itself.

+Before that, implementing Aircraft.cpp